 '''

 python:

 version: 3.8

 install:

 - method: pip

 path: .

+extra_requirements:

+- doc

 '''

 This ensures Read the docs does not look for a requirements.txt file to install the library.
 Instead it runs pip install . which uses The pyproject.toml file.
+It also uses the extra requirements specified by [doc] in the pyproject.toml file.